The Purpose of this blog is to allow people to intelligently debate the comments I make on my web site at www.anthraxinvestigation.com.

 2. Ivins didn't have time to make the spores.
 It takes months to make that many spores.
 Conclusion: Ivins must have been innocent.

-3. I believe the spores were weaponized with silica.
+Counter argument: Ivins used spores from his lab trash that were already made.3.
+I believe the spores were weaponized with silica.
 I believe Ivins didn't know how to weaponize spores with silica.
 Conclusion: Ivins must have been innocent.

-4. Ivins could not have used the lyophilizer to dry the spores without contaminating the entire area.
+Counter argument: The spores were NOT weaponized with silica.
+They contained natural silicon.4.
+Ivins could not have used the lyophilizer to dry the spores without contaminating the entire area.
 The lyophilizer was too big to move into a BSL-3 suite.
 Conclusion: Ivins must have been innocent.

-5. Ivins seemed like a nice guy who couldn't hurt a fly.
+Counter argument: The spores were air dried.
+The lyophilizer was not needed.5.
+Ivins seemed like a nice guy who couldn't hurt a fly.
 Ivins was a blabbermouth, so he couldn't have sent the anthrax letters without telling other people about it.
 Conclusion: Ivins must have been innocent.

 Counter argument: Ivins routinely did things and even committed crimes he didn't tell others about.